Selling products has never been easier, yet it’s getting harder with each day. Thanks to the internet!

-A business essentially attempts to supply demand and make some profit out of it.
+A business essentially tries to supply demand and make some profit out of it.
 The fundamentals remain the same for eCommerce.

-First things first, you need to ascertain if there is a demand for the product you wish to sell online.
-You can either leverage an existing market demand or create new demand in the market.
+First things first, you need to find out if there is a demand for the product you wish to sell online.
+You can either leverage existing market demand or create new demand in the market.

 An existing demand is a sought-after solution by the customers to their pain points and needs.
-On the other hand, demand creation is a process through which a business attempts to provide a solution to a problem that customers didn’t know existed.
+On the other hand, demand creation is a process through which a business tries to solve a problem that customers didn’t know existed.

 Compared to identifying an existing demand, creating a new demand is difficult.
 Your product has to be unique and revolutionary to generate an unsought demand.
 Apple Inc. is great at creating demand with every product they launch.